 A stellar resume is the most efficient way to jumpstart your job search.
 Overall, you must prove to your reader that you can assess, diagnose, care for, and help hinder speech and swallowing issues.
 Create a summary statement that provides slightly more context.
-Pair it with a substantial work experience section that catalogues your duties and achievements in each role.
+Pair it with a substantial work experience section that catalogs your duties and achievements in each role.
 Achieve this by detailing your best professional accomplishments alongside your past duties.
 Ensure that the capabilities that you include demonstrate each part of your patient care plan.
 See how others do it.
 Look at the speech-language pathologist resume example.

-Resume Tips for Speech Language Pathologist
+Resume Tips for Speech-Language Pathologists

-If you are on the hunt for jobs as a Speech Language Pathologist, some of the best things you can do to aid your search are listed below.
+If you are on the hunt for jobs as a Speech-Language Pathologist, some of the best things you can do to aid your search are listed below.
 You are sure to be successful eventually if you keep these strategic tips in mind.

 1. Don’t start without a plan.
 Sit down and work out a written strategy for your job search.
 What are you looking for?
 Where are you going to begin looking?
 Make your objectives clear.

 2. Use the area’s resources to your advantage.
 You may have access to many employment and career centers that will help you.

 3. Take a lead and run with it.
 When you get a job lead that sounds promising, follow it to the max.
 Don’t give up on anything until you are given a final answer.

 4. Take whatever time you might have between jobs to reflect on yourself and your ultimate career goals.
 You might find yourself open to new possibilities and new professional paths.

 5. Ace your interview.
 Show up not only with some background knowledge about your employer but with creative, original answers to the questions you know you’ll get asked.